PyTables/PyTables/doc/source/usersguide/optimization.rst

 expressions allowing the coexistence of multiple columns, variables, arithmetic operations and many typical functions, it is unlikely that you will be forced to use external regular selections in conditions of small to medium complexity.
-See :ref:`conditionSyntax` for more information on in-kernel condition syntax.
+See :ref:`condition_syntax` for more information on in-kernel condition syntax.